Immunosuppressive

 What are the available agents and their action?

-Methotrexate and Azathioprine are the drugs that are given in the rheumatoid arthritis and in transplant rejection reactions.
+Methotrexate and Azathioprine are the drugs that are given in rheumatoid arthritis and in transplant rejection reactions.
 These are the cell cycle inhibitors that stop the formation of B cells and T cells that cause immune response.

 Cytotoxic antibiotics like Dactinomycin and Bleomycin are used in kidney transplantation